A new scenario for magnetar formation: Tayler-Spruit dynamo in a proto-neutron star spun up by fallback: Results

 \section{Results}

-We proceed with a twofold presentation of our model outputs: (i) the time evolution, in which we derive analytical predictions for the timescales of the different phases of the scenario and compare them to the integrated evolution, (ii) the saturated regime where we focus on the magnetic field intensities reached via the Tayler-Spruit dynamo and provide an \emph{upper} limit of PNS rotation period (i.e. a \emph{lower} limit of fallback mass) to form magnetars.
+We proceed with a twofold presentation of our model outputs: First we present the time evolution, in which we derive analytical predictions for the timescales of the different phases of the scenario and compare them to the integrated evolution.
+We then present the saturated regime where we focus on the magnetic field intensities reached via the Tayler-Spruit dynamo and provide an `upper' limit of PNS rotation period (i.e. a `lower' limit of fallback mass) to form magnetars.